-so here is a simple and easy recipe for matar paneer. this recipe is not restaurant style but a simple homemade dish. the kinds which make for a homely comforting meal. i have also shared spicy dhaba style matar paneer recipe which taste awesome.
+this is a simple and easy recipe for matar paneer. this recipe is not restaurant style but a simple homemade dish. the kinds which make for a homely comforting meal. i have also shared spicy dhaba style matar paneer recipe which taste awesome.

-i learnt to make mutter paneer first time at my in-laws’ place. this is a classic north indian punjabi recipe which my mil makes. its simple, fuss free and easy.
+i learnt to make mutter paneer first time at my in-laws’ place. this is a classic north indian punjabi recipe which we make. its simple, fuss free and easy.

 - 1 cup peas or matar - fresh or frozen